-Stepping on the heels of Ulysse Nardin’s Maxi Marine Diver Titanium chronometer, the Swiss manufacture Perrelet reveals its new masterpiece: the Perrelet Tourbillon (ref.
-A3021/1) automatic watch.
+Stepping on the heels of Ulysse Nardin’s Maxi Marine Diver Titanium chronometer, Perrelet reveals its new masterpiece: the self-winding Tourbillon (ref.
+A3021/1).
 What is the connection between the two?
 Well, both timepieces are made of titanium and polished gold, a combination that was unthinkable for mainstream watchmaking brands only a couple of years ago.

-The new Perrelet Tourbillon is a spicy dish.
+The 2009 Perrelet Tourbillon is a spicy dish.

-Even now, with the niche actively probed by dozens of young brands that try to stun you into buying one of their creations by combining aggressive design with unusual materials, it takes a real courage for an established brand like Perrelet to introduce a watch that is as dressy as it is sporty equipped with a tourbillon escapement (traditionally reserved for ultra-luxury timepieces of more classic exterior,) which is not only made of gold and titanium, but also sports a carbon-fiber dial!
+Even now, with the niche actively probed by dozens of young brands that try to stun you into buying one of their creations by combining aggressive design with unusual materials, it takes real courage for an established brand like Perrelet to introduce a watch that is as dressy as it is sporty equipped with a tourbillon escapement (traditionally reserved for ultra-luxury timepieces of the more classic exterior,) which is not only made of gold and titanium but also sports a carbon-fiber dial!

-Adding insult to injury (well, maybe not the best choice of cliche; rather, simply trying to amplify the timekeeper’s “sportiness”,) the Swiss manufacturer offers the watch on a black rubber band.
+Adding insult to injury (well, maybe not the best choice of cliche; rather, simply trying to amplify the timekeeper’s overall “sportiness”,) the Swiss manufacturer offers the Tourbillon on a black rubber band.

-Ulysse Nardin has already employed such a combination (sans carbon-fiber, of course) in new its diving watch, but the Maxi Marine series was a kind of horological kitsch from the very beginning.
+Ulysse Nardin has already employed such a combination (sans carbon-fiber, of course) in its new “diver”, but the Maxi Marine series was a kind of horological kitsch from the very beginning.

 Well, maybe that’s why Perrelet plans to limit Tourbillon’s production to only 20 units.

-According to Perrelet, the watch is equipped with their new P-161 automatic movement.
+According to Perrelet, the watch is equipped with the new P-161 automatic movement.

-Officially certified by the local COSC authority as a chronometer, the movement is 6.95 millimeters thick and is whole 31 millimeters in diameter, which makes it look very proportionate to the 42 mm case that has its bezel and transparent case back crafted of satin-finished gold and the notched middle part made of light-weight titanium.
+Officially certified by the local COSC authority as a chronometer, the movement is 6.95 millimeters thick and is whole 31 millimeters in diameter, which makes it look proportionate to the 42 mm case that has its bezel and transparent case back crafted of satin-finished gold and the notched middle part made of light-weight titanium.